-- Be a nonprofit organization, for-profit business, a post-secondary institution, a Native American Tribal government or community, or a local governmental unit. - Meet the requirements of the [Pre-award Risk Assessment](#).
+- Be a nonprofit organization, for-profit business, school or school district serving preschool or K-12 students, college or university serving post-secondary or young adult-aged students, a Native American Tribal government or community, or a local governmental unit. - Meet the requirements of the [Pre-award Risk Assessment](#).